 Instead, they encourage people to work with their doctors to assess their overall cardiovascular risk by using the CV Risk Calculator.
 This tool does not even ask about your LDL cholesterol number.
 Instead, it calls for information on sex, age, race (only two categories, African-American and other), total cholesterol, HDL cholesterol and a yes-or-no for diabetes, blood pressure medication and smoking.

 Leading cardiologists have been feuding about the relevance of the CV Risk Calculator, suggesting that it overestimates risk and is likely to lead to overprescribing of statins.
 Regardless of what you may think about the new approach to assessing a need for statin therapy, it is clear that the point of the exercise is to have a thoughtful conversation with your health care provider about your overall heart risk and the best strategies for improving your odds.
-Nowhere in the new guidelines is there a suggestion that patients should be self-medicating with statins without medical consultation.
+Nowhere in the new guidelines is there a suggestion that patients should be self-medicating with statins purchased over the counter without medical consultation.

-The Dark Side of Statins
+The Dark Side of Statins:

 We have been roundly chastised for suggesting that statins have a dark side.
 Some cardiologists used to suggest that statins are so safe they might as well be put in salt shakers or added to the water supply.
 We disagree.
 Here is just a smattering of the thousands of reports of statin side effects that people have sent us over the years: